 information, including prescriptions for controlled substances, and

-(u) "Medical device" means an instrument, apparatus, implement, machine,
+(u) "Medical device" or "device" means an instrument, apparatus, implement, machine,

 contrivance, implant, in vitro reagent, or other similar or related article,

 including any component part or accessory, required under federal law to

 bear the label "Caution: Federal law requires dispensing by or on the order

 of a physician".
 A seller of goods and services who, only for the purpose of

 retail sales, compounds, sells, rents, or leases medical devices shall not,

 by reasons thereof, be required to be a licensed pharmacy.

 (v) "Unique identifier" means an electronic signature, handwritten